mferrato/CISC489-Project-Machine-Learning/README.md

 ## Results

 For our main results, we are looking for accuracy of predicting swiss cheese, spiders, and none terrains against our entire 20,000+ dataset.
 Overall, the neural network is very good at predicting swiss and none.
 Spiders poses a problem, however.
-The highest accuracy neural network we achieved was using GoogLeNet, gold dataset, squashing image to 512x512 px, taking a random crop of 256x256, no extra data (such as inverted colors or color correction), and limiting the categories to 150 images (which is the size of the gold spider dataset).
+The highest accuracy neural network we achieved was using GoogLeNet, gold dataset, squashing image to 512x512 px, taking a random crop of 256x256, no extra data (such as inverted colors or color correction), and limiting the categories to 150 images (which is the size of the gold spider dataset), and is also using a base learning rate of 0.2.

 Total Accuracy = 86.09%
 Swiss Accuracy = 100.00%